How to Reset Network Data Usage in Windows 10

 Windows 10 is able to collect and show the network data usage.
 The operating system can display the network data amount consumed by Windows, Windows Update, Store and other apps from the last 30 days.
-In this article, we'll see how to view and reset this information.
+In this article, we'll see how to view and reset this information using different methods.

 - Open Settings.